Samsung June 2021 update rolling out now to these devices - 9to5Google

 While monthly patches can be a source of noticeable tweaks and enhancements for your Galaxy phone — such as a camera upgrade or new features — more often than not, the monthly update is more focused on improving the security of your device, keeping it secure from exploits.

-As Samsung has not formally “launched” the June 2021 update yet, despite it releasing on some devices, there aren’t any patch notes available to see what precisely has been changed in the patch, if anything.
-We’ll probably have to wait to learn more until June 1.
+As Samsung has still not formally “launched” the June 2021 update yet, despite it releasing on some devices, the full patch notes are not yet available to see what precisely has been changed in the patch.
+These should be released within in the coming days.

+One detail Samsung has shared is a change specific to the Galaxy S21.
+According to a statement from Samsung, the June 2021 update brings a critical fix to the Galaxy S21 series camera app.
+The fix should mitigate an issue where insufficient resources were causing the camera to lag.

 Devices with Samsung’s June 2021 security update